scipy/scipy/doc/source/tutorial/optimize.rst

 The function :func:`linprog` can minimize a linear objective function subject to linear equality and inequality constraints.
-This kind of problem is well known as Linear programming.
+This kind of problem is well known as linear programming.
 Linear programming solves problems of the following form:

 .. math::